Nasr (missile): Design

-The Hatf IX Nasr is a ballistic missile which carries a sub-kiloton tactical nuclear weapon out to a range of 60 km.
+The Hatf IX Nasr is a ballistic missile derived from the Chinese WS-2 tactical rocket.
+Nasr carries a sub-kiloton tactical nuclear weapon out to a range of 60 km.
 Four missiles are carried on the same Chinese-origin 8x8 transporter erector launcher (TEL) as the Pakistan Army's A-100E 300mm Multiple Launch Rocket System (MLRS), a Chinese version of the BM-30 Smerch.

 Capabilities

-The missile can carry nuclear warheads of appropriate yield with high accuracy.
-Pakistan has claimed that it was designed to overcome missile defense systems.
-It is also claimed that this missile is accurate.
-In one of the released test fire footage; the Nasr missile can be seen hitting a target with pinpoint accuracy.
+In test fire footage; the Nasr missile can be seen hitting a target with pinpoint accuracy.
 However actual figures of the CEP have not been disclosed.
-Mansoor Ahmed, of Quaid-e-Azam University’s Department of Defence and Strategic Studies claimed: "Its in-flight maneuverability is being improved to defeat potential Indian missile defenses against artillery rockets and short-range ballistic missiles, such as the Israeli Iron Dome system."
+Mansoor Ahmed, of Quaid-e-Azam University's Department of Defence and Strategic Studies claimed: "Its in-flight maneuverability is being improved to defeat potential Indian missile defenses against artillery rockets and short-range ballistic missiles, such as the Israeli Iron Dome system."
 He further went on to say that the system is "fully integrated into the centralized command-and-control structure through round the clock situational awareness in a digitized network centric environment to the decision makers at National Command Center.
 Nasr is obviously India-specific and the salvo launch capability is a key ability in stopping Indian armored thrusts into Pakistani territory."